mobiletoly/moviex-backend/README.md

 For local kubernetes deployment we want to use minikube.
 Please read up on what is minikube and how to install and run it (unless you are planning to run it directly in a cloud).

+We decided not to add all dependencies into a single helm deployment, instead split process into two steps - deployment of PostgreSQL and deployment of all three services - API gateway, Film Service, and User Service.

 ## Database helm

-Let's start installing dependencies and applications.
-First what we want to deploy is PostgreSQL (we will be using bitnami deployment).
+Let's start with PostgreSQL (we will be using bitnami deployment).
 Note that this is not going to be a production set up, and it will up to you to have a properly configured PostgreSQL instances.
 To do so you have multiple options, e.g. to properly setup Bitnami PostgreSQL (https://engineering.bitnami.com/articles/create-a-production-ready-postgresql-cluster-bitnami-kubernetes-and-helm.html), use AWS RDS etc.